Scholarly-Projects/annotation_extraction/B/Johnson - 1999 - Soul by soul life inside the antebellum slave mar_chronological_highlights_and_annotations.md

 ## General Notes
 - **Page 49**: Many of the smaller arms created a small town version of the interstate trade between urban centers

-## Definitions, Locations, People and Stats
+## Definitions, Locations, People
 - **Page 49**: Like samiel browning who followed the 184849 trading season from albata bluff port to   bend to   then Greenwood then yahoo city and back to

-## Definitions, Locations, People and Stats
+## Definitions, Locations, People
 - **Page 50**: The seasonality of the slave trade was tied to the cycles of the larger agricultural economy In the upper south exportation had to wait until after harvest because hands were needed in the summer and fall to tend the crops in the lower south buying was delayed until after harvest because that was when buyers had money available to pay for slaves

-## Definitions, Locations, People and Stats
+## Definitions, Locations, People
 - **Page 51**: The inland journey could take as long as seven or eight weeks on foot with the slaves covering about twenty miles a day

 ## General Notes